YaroslavMayorov/gene_knowledge/README.md

 4. **Click on the point to see the boxplot:**

-   The canvas will appear, which show comparison between protein concentraction in young and old samples for selected gene.
+   The canvas will appear, which shows comparison between protein concentraction in young and old samples for selected gene.

 5. **Viewing medical publication with MyGene.info:**